AndrewBroz/.vim/README.md

 # .vim

 More or less what you'd expect.
+Managed with pathogen because pathogen.